Rookie QB progress reports: How the 13 drafted look so far

 Round 6, No. 203 overall

 As expected, Lee has been up and down, which pretty much summed up his career at Nebraska.
-He's had some issues taking the snap under center and air-mailed several easy passes, including a swing pass to a running back that should be an easy completion for an NFL quarterback.
+He has had some issues taking the snap under center and air-mailed several easy passes, including a swing pass to a running back that should be an easy completion for an NFL quarterback.
 He also has been picked off twice.
 He seems destined for the practice squad. -- Mike DiRocco

 Danny Etling, New England Patriots